Is someone spying on your business? Or even worse—stealing from it from right under your nose?

-Here, we’ll step back and break down the attack (as much as we know) and determine what defense and preparation strategies your company may be able to implement.
+Here, we’ll step back and break down the SolarWinds attack (as much as we know) and determine what defense and preparation strategies your company may be able to implement in response.

 The Attack (or what we know so far)

-The story is constantly developing, and we are rapidly receiving latest news updates regarding the SolarWinds/FireEye/U.S. government.
-Here’s what we know at this moment.
+The story is constantly developing, but here’s what we know at this moment.

-The attack involved threat actors compromising the infrastructure of SolarWinds, a company that produces a network and applications monitoring platform called Orion.
+The attack targeted SolarWinds, a company that produces a network- and applications-monitoring platform called Orion.
 The users affected most were those using the cloud-based version of the software, but it also impacted major government organizations and companies.

-Threat actors gained access to produce and distribute the malicious updates to a network monitoring product and to the software’s users.
+Threat actors gained access to the company’s system and distributed malicious updates to a network- monitoring product and to the software’s users.

-The incident highlights the severe impact software supply chain attacks can have and the unfortunate understanding that most organizations are largely unprepared to prevent and detect such a threat.
+This incident highlights the severe impact that software supply chain attacks can have and the unfortunate realization that most organizations are largely unprepared to prevent and detect such a threat.

 The Defense and Preparation Needed